 Do I need to have my front teeth removed and replaced with dental implants?
 I spoke with my dentist about this, and she said my teeth look okay because they aren’t crooked and that many people wish their teeth look as good as mine.
 I wasn’t asking for a comparison of my teeth to someone else’s.
 I was asking for some possible solutions to improve my smile.
 I need straight answers.
 What are my options for making my teeth look smaller?
 Thanks for your time.
 Cassandra

 We understand that you want to be comfortable with your smile.
-Dr. Finley would need to examine your teeth before recommending treatment.
+Your cosmetic dentist would need to examine your teeth before recommending treatment.
+If you aren’t in or near Monroe, LA, we discourage you from asking Dr. Finley to do this.
+Instead, check with the American Academy of Cosmetic Dentistry for a capable cosmetic dentist near you anywhere in the world.
 But based on your description, there are a few possibilities to make your front teeth look smaller.

 Ways to Make Big Front Teeth Smaller

 After examining your teeth, your cosmetic dentist might recommend one of these solutions or an alternative: